 Also see our webinar: http://opensim.stanford.edu/support/event_details.html?id=143

-We are currently using this model to study variations in spine loading in the population, including effects of spine curvature, as well as how this relates to the risk of vertebral fractures in older adults.
+We are currently using these models to study the use of an exosuit and variations in spine loading in the population, including effects of spine curvature and variability in loading in different activities, as well as how this relates to the risk of vertebral fractures in older adults.
 See our publications list for recent papers.

 Generic male and female models are available for download: